kleetus/docker-based-gitian-builder/README.md

 For instance, If I clone [Bitcoin Core](https://github.com/bitcoin/bitcoin) to my build system and compile an executable to become the basis for my bitcoin wallet, then I am choosing to implicitly trust the following about the source code:

-1. It was not tampered with by GitHub company or their agents.
+1. It was not tampered with by the GitHub company or their agents.
 2. It was not tampered with by a third party with back doors into TLS.
 3. It was not tampered with by parties that are also installed Certificate Authorities or their agents.
 4. That my own build system has not been compromised in any way such that it could affect the security of the final artifact.